Anguscgm/BUSseq_gpu/README.md

 This is the GPU (CUDA C) version of BUSseq (Batch Effects Correction With Unknown Subtypes for scRNA-seq Data).
 For the C++ parallel version, please see https://github.com/songfd2018/BUSseq-1.0.

 ## Getting started
-The following are some simple instructions for using the GPU version of BUSseq.
+The following are some simple instructions for the GPU version of BUSseq.

 ### Prerequisites
 BUSseq_gpu requires a working GPU accessible under the current environment, as well as the compiler `nvcc` which compilers the CUDA C code.